 Our KIND journey...

 Designing beautiful and timeless shoes is at the heart of our business.
-We recognise that our actions have an impact on the planet and the people in our supply chain, and as a responsible business the time for us act, is now.
+We recognise that our actions have an impact on the planet and the people in our supply chain.
+In 2021 we developed our Sustainability Strategy with Unravelled Consultants, outlining our goals towards a kinder future.
+One year on, and to transparently communicate on our actions, we have developed this Progress Report in conjunction with Go Well Consulting.

-The global footprint of the footwear and fashion industry is complicated and far reaching, being a small New Zealand company, Kathryn Wilson has many challenges on our KIND journey, and although we cannot do everything overnight, we are committed to creating a kinder world, where natural resources are considered, and human rights are upheld in our supply chain.
+We have had many challenges on our KIND journey so far, and although we cannot do everything overnight, we are committed to creating a kinder world, where natural resources are considered, and human rights are upheld in our supply chain.

 KIND TO OUR PLANET